cloudxabide/jetsons.lab/Hardware/Nvidia_Jetson_Xavier-NX.md

 ### The Case bundle

 ### The micro-USB port
-I have an micro-USB cable from Nvidia from my Nvidia TV and it barely can be inserted in to the Jetson.
+I have an micro-USB cable from NVIDIA from my NVIDIA TV and it barely can be inserted in to the Jetson.
 Hopefully that will not be an issue

 ### Ethernet (RJ45) Jack
 I inserted a cable which has a fairly typical guard/flap over the retainer piece - the placement in the case makes it almost impossible to press the retainer to remove the cable.
 Yay.